yuenkev/norah-react-website/README.md

 # My React Website

-My React Website is a portfolio website using React.
+Norah React Website is a portfolio website using React.
 It's interactive, shows my skills and projects, and works smoothly on different devices.
 React made it easy to build and showcase everything in a simple and engaging way.

 # Hosting